mighdoll/wgsl-linker/packages/mini-parse/Parsing-README.md

 it's convenient to assign names to particular results of interest.
 You can use a `Symbol` or a string to name a result using the `.named()` method on all parsers.
-Mulitple results with the same name are accumulated into an array.
+Multiple results with the same name are accumulated into an array.

 ```ts
 const op = or("+", "-");